solui/solui/packages/docs/Specification/Panels/README.md

 This should be a human-readable and identifier for the panel, e.g. `deploy-token`.
 The supported characters are: `A-Z`, `a-z`, `0-9` and `-`.
 It must be between 3 and 32 characters in length.

-This id must be unique amongst all the other panels in the parent group.
+This id must be unique amongst all the other panels in the spec.

 Example: